BhallaLab/moose-core/Docs/user/py/moose_classes.rst

       vector<double> (*value field*)      Vector of volumes of each of the voxels.

+   .. py:attribute:: voxelMidpoint

+      vector<double> (*value field*)      Vector of midpoint coordinates of each of the voxels.
+The size of this vector is 3N, where N is the number of voxels.
+The first N entries are for x, next N for y, last N are z.

    .. py:attribute:: numDimensions

       unsigned int (*value field*)      Number of spatial dimensions of this compartment.
 Usually 3 or 2